Electrical Engineering Technology

 Murat Kuzlu, Program Director

-The Bachelor of Science in Engineering Technology with a major in Electrical Engineering Technology (EET) program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org/.
-The EET program offers courses at the senior level specializing in computer engineering technology, communications systems technology, embedded systems technology, mechatronics systems technology, and power systems technology.
-Students in this program take common courses in areas such as DC and AC circuits, electronic devices and circuits, digital electronics, linear electronics, microprocessors and programming.
+The Bachelor of Science in Engineering Technology with a major offers courses at the senior level in communications systems technology, embedded systems technology, power systems technology, mechatronics systems technology, and computer engineering technology.
+Students in this program take common courses in areas such as DC and AC circuits, electronic devices and circuits, digital electronics, linear electronics, microcontrollers, programming, Programmable Logic Controllers (PLCs), and electric machines.
 Supporting laboratories provide experience in instrumentation, testing and troubleshooting, and design and implementation.
 The program culminates with a senior project that integrates coursework with a practical project assignment in the student's area of interest.
-To satisfy the upper-division general education requirements, students are required to complete a minor within the Batten College of Engineering and Technology or the College of Sciences.
+To satisfy the upper-division general education requirements, students are required to complete one of the following three options: 1) Option D: 6 hours of elective upper-division course work from outside of and not required by the student’s major and college; 2) Option A: Any University-approved minor (minimum of 12 hours determined by the department), second degree, or second major; or 3) Option B: Any University-approved interdisciplinary minor (12 hours, three of which may be in the major).
 Graduates should be qualified for application positions in electronic and electrical product design and development, electronic and electrical system operation and maintenance, field operations, and various other technical functions.

 Mission Statement